Final Recommendation Statement

 It bases its recommendations on the evidence of both the benefits and harms of the service and an assessment of the balance.
 The USPSTF does not consider the costs of providing a service in this assessment.

 The USPSTF recognizes that clinical decisions involve more considerations than evidence alone.
-Clinicians should understand the evidence but individualize decision making to the specific patient or situation.
+Clinicians should understand the evidence but individualize decision-making to the specific patient or situation.
 Similarly, the USPSTF notes that policy and coverage decisions involve considerations in addition to the evidence of clinical benefits and harms.

-The USPSTF concludes that the current evidence is insufficient and that the balance of benefits and harms of screening for lipid disorders in asymptomatic children and adolescents 20 years or younger cannot be determined.
+The USPSTF concludes that the current evidence is insufficient and that the balance of benefits and harms for screening for lipid disorders in asymptomatic children and adolescents 20 years or younger cannot be determined.

 Patient Population Under Consideration